Skip to content

 KAAN Architecten is an international architectural practice engaged in context-specific, timeless designs spanning a broad range of scales and typologies in both the private and public sectors.

-Founded and led by Kees Kaan, Vincent Panhuysen, Dikkie Scipio, the office is based in Rotterdam, Netherlands, supported by satellite offices in Paris and São Paulo.
-Nearly forty years of experience and a diverse international team shape a dynamic, culturally rich work environment.
+Based in Rotterdam, the office is led by founding partners Kees Kaan, Vincent Panhuysen, and Dikkie Scipio, together with associate partners Renata Gilio, Marco Lanna, Antony Laurijsen, and Hrvoje Smidihen.
+With satellite offices in Paris and São Paulo, and nearly forty years of experience, a diverse international team shapes a dynamic, culturally rich work environment.

 The firm’s approach centers on an architecture of dialogue, embracing an inclusive, relational understanding to the surrounding world, fostering meaningful connections within its growing complexity.

-Among the most prominent completed projects are large-scale, complex structures such as the Netherlands Forensic Institute and the Courthouse Amsterdam; cultural landmarks including the the transformation of the Royal Museum of Fine Arts in Antwerp (KMSKA); and smaller, intimate buildings like Crematorium Sieseigem or the Loenen Pavilion.
+Among the most prominent completed projects are large-scale, complex structures such as the Netherlands Forensic Institute and the Amsterdam Courthouse; cultural landmarks, including the transformation of the Royal Museum of Fine Arts in Antwerp (KMSKA); and smaller, intimate buildings like Crematorium Sieseigem or the Loenen Pavilion.

 Recently, KAAN Architecten completed the Education Centre for the University of Groningen and JUMP, a large-scale, versatile building in Aubervilliers, Paris.